walter0509HK/walter0509HK/README.md

 ## About Me

-I love music, the kitchen, the gym, travelling, investment, GTA and Pokémon games, AI and cybersecurity
+I like music, movies, kitchen, the gym, travelling, investment, GTA and Pokémon games, AI and cybersecurity

 Occasionally do open source